cordialgerm/foe_foundry/data/5e_canonical/ghast.md

 ***Bite***. *Melee Weapon Attack:* +3 to hit, reach 5 ft., one creature. *Hit:* 12 (2d8+3) piercing damage.

 ***Claws.*** *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 10 (2d6+3) slashing damage.
 If the target is a creature other than an undead, it must succeed on a DC 10 Constitution saving throw or be paralyzed for 1 minute.
-The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.</statblock>